House Burping in New vs. Old Homes: What’s Different?

 Sound Type New House Cause Old House Cause

-Loud Pop / Bang Trusses/Studs drying out (High Probability) Thermal expansion of old metal ducts
+Loud Pop / Bang Trusses drying out (See: Truss Uplift ) Thermal expansion of old metal ducts

-Creaking / Squeaking Rare (Joints are still tight) Loose floorboards & nails (High Probability)
+Creaking / Squeaking Rare (Joints are still tight) Loose floorboards (Or pests )

-Burping / Gurgling Construction debris in drain lines Clogged vents or tree roots in sewer line
+Burping / Gurgling Construction debris in drain lines Sediment in old water heater

 Anxiety Check: Is my new house breaking?